ollebompa/PGA-MAP-Elites/README.md

 If any argument is not specified in the config.txt file the default will be used.
 The default values of all arguments can be found by inspecting the `main.py` file.

-If the CVT centroids that are requred by the specified configuration does not exist then it will be automatically generated before the algoritrhm is launced.
+If the CVT centroids that are requred by the specified configuration does not exist then it will be automatically generated before the algorithm is launced.
 A range of pre-computed CVTs are available in the `CVT` folder.

 The best way to cenerate config files is to use the automated method implemeted in `generate_configs.py` file.
 This uses a base config file and generate configs by specifying the difference in argument values to achive the desired config.
 For example: